Best of Central Asia Tour

 ENTRY & EXIT:

 Citizens of every country in the world need a visa to enter Turkmenistan.
 As soon as you book a tour, we will ask you to provide some additional information to apply on your behalf for a letter of invitation.
 If the Ministry of Foreign Affairs approves your application, we will send you a letter of invitation.
-With this letter, you will be able to purchase the visa on arrival at Ashgabat Airport.
-Please note: your application for a letter of invitation may be rejected by the Ministry of Foreign Affairs of Turkmenistan.
-Please do not book any flights or other non-refundable travel services prior to checking with us.
-Depending on your nationality, and circumstances we can advise you on your chances of getting the visa letter approved for Turkmenistan.
+With this letter, you will be able to purchase the visa on arrival at Ashgabat Airport or at the land border.

 As soon as we receive the deposit payment for your tour, we will confirm your booking and send you an email with important pre-departure information.
 Please read it carefully as it contains important information on customs regulations for Turkmenistan.